json-everything/json-everything-docs/_docs/schema/examples/external-schemas.md

 *JsonSchema.Net* will automatically handle internal references.
 The schema document is loaded, and the library can easily resolve pointers inside of it.

-In order for *JsonSchema.Net* to handle external schemas, however, the schemas must be loaded and registered before validation starts.
+In order for *JsonSchema.Net* to handle external schemas, however, the external schemas must be built (which registers them) before the schemas that reference them.

 Suppose you have a subfolder where you store your schema files.
 To load them, just iterate through the files and register them with `SchemaRegistry`.